About the Program

 Graduates are eligible to apply for certification examinations given by national agencies and for licensure in some states.
 The granting of the B.S. degree is not contingent upon the student’s performance on any type of external certification or licensure examination.

 The traditional program consists of 69 credits of prerequisite course work and 51 credits in the medical laboratory sciences curriculum for a total of 120 credits.
+The extended internship program consists of 65 credits of prerequisite course work and 55 credits in the medical laboratory sciences curriculum for a total of 120 hours.
 The MLT-to-MLS track consists of 75 credits of prerequisite and MLT coursework and 45 credits of MLS coursework for a total of 120 credits.

 Admission Factors